Ivygugu/CPO-Tisa-lab4/README.md

 ## Design notes

 * The Python Futures module, located in concurrent.
-Futures represent operations with delays.
-Futures will wrap the operations in the waiting state and put them in the queue.
-The status of these operations can be queried at any time.
-Of course, their results (or exceptions) can also be obtained after the operation is completed.
-Using futures in some ways can greatly reduce time.
+* Futures represent operations with delays.
+* Futures will wrap the operations in the waiting state and put them in the queue.
+* The status of these operations can be queried at any time.
+* The results (or exceptions) can also be obtained after the operationis completed.
+* Using futures in some ways can greatly reduce time.